LeverageTelecom

 Key Takeaways

-• Debt-to-Equity Ratio in telecom should be compared against sector peers, not the market average.
+• Debt-to-Equity Ratio in telecom should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: High capex (spectrum + towers), oligopoly market, ARPU-driven, heavy debt from spectrum auctions.